EuichanJeong/4x4-6T-SRAM-LTspice/README.md

 ### Bitline Organization

-During early array construction, the bitlines were initially organized incorrectly.
+During early array construction, the bitline connections were initially organized incorrectly.

 The final structure was corrected so that: